-To protect general wildlife habitat and landscape connectivity, require the Protection 'on following conditions on applications in the vicinity of waterbodies, as practicable:

-- a. a riparian buffer of 30 metres minimum undisturbed natural vegetated along wetlands and waterbodies (ponds, rivers, creeks etc.) or more for riparian areas near agricultural areas; - b. green belts connected to forested areas or other habitat patches to create wildlife travel corridors; - c. indicate a minimum percentage of forests to be maintained during lot clearing;

-As practicable, vegetation clearing will be done outside the May 01 to July 31 period, to minimize disturbance during that sensitive breeding/ young rearing, whenever possible;
+- a.
+Protecting general wildlife habitat and landscape connectivity protection for applications in the vicinity of waterbodies, by applying the following development standards, as practicable: - i. a riparian buffer of 30 m minimum undisturbed natural vegetated along wetlands and waterbodies (ponds, rivers, creeks etc.) or more for riparian areas near agricultural areas; - ii. green belts connected to forested areas or other habitat patches to create wildlife travel corridors; - iii. indicate a minimum percentage of forests to be maintained during lot clearing; - iv.
+Controlling vegetation clearing to be done outside the May 01 to July 31 period, to minimize disturbance during that sensitive breeding/ young rearing, whenever possible;